 Senior Director of Policy and Advocacy

 The activities of the fellow will vary with each rotation.
 They will include research and analysis on a wide range of policy issues impacting biomedical research and its clinical application, and summarizing those analyses for different audiences.
 Writing tasks may include crafting new policy position statements, preparing testimony, summarizing legislation and drafting speeches.
 The fellow will participate in a variety of forums and will be expected to represent the involved organizations effectively in individual meetings and larger settings.

-Policy and Program Analysis Branch, Office of the Director, at NHGRI: Participate in a variety of ongoing ethical, legal and policy activities as well as other processes, such as development of the federal budget.
+Policy and Program Analysis Branch, Office of the Director, at NHGRI: Participate on a variety of projects related to genomics policies and other activities such as the development of the federal budget.

-Advocacy at ASHG: Work within the ASHG science policy office on Society advocacy initiatives and policy issues related to genetics research, the use of genetics in the clinic, and the non-clinical applications of genetics in society.
+Advocacy at ASHG: Work within the ASHG Policy and Advocacy department on Society advocacy initiatives and on policy issues related to genetics research, the use of genetics in the clinic, and the non-clinical applications of genetics in society.

 Current and Former Fellows